newtonproject/newchain-nodes/testnet/NewChain Testnet accounting nodes deploy guide.md

-## NewChain-Nodes Testnet accounting nodes deploy guide
+## NewChain-Nodes Testnet Accounting Nodes Deploy Guide

 ### 1. Purchase Elastic Compute Service(ECS) and you may refer to following link